Boeing speeds up plants for soaring demand, but can it deliver?

-EVERETT, Washington As director of 777 manufacturing at Boeing Co (BA.N), Jason Clark is busy overseeing more than 3,000 factory workers who build seven of the $300 million airliners every month.
+EVERETT, Washington As director of 777 manufacturing at Boeing Co, Jason Clark is busy overseeing more than 3,000 factory workers who build seven of the $300 million airliners every month.

 He's about to get a lot busier.